-The grant permits Nacto to manufacture and market a generic version of Nexavar for Rs.
+The grant permits the Nacto to manufacture and market a generic version of Nexavar for Rs.
 8800 for 120 tablets per month treatment (against Rs 284,428 per month by Bayer) in return for paying 6% royalty on sales to Bayer.
-The order also makes it obligatory for Natco to supply the drug free of cost to at least 600 needy patients per year.
+The order also makes it obligatory for Natco to supply the drug-free cost to at least 600 needy patients per year.

 The CL was granted in accordance with the grounds described under section 84 of the Indian Patent Act.

-b. that the patented invention is not available to the public at reasonably affordable price,
+b. that the patented invention is not available to the public at a reasonably affordable price,

 c. that the patented invention is not worked in India.